The invariants of the Weil representation of $\mathrm{SL}_2(\mathbb{Z})$: Introduction

+The paper is organised as follows.
+In Section 2 we recall some results about discriminant forms.
+In Section 3 we recall the Weil representation of $\SL_2(\Z)$ and give an explicit description of the projection map $\inv_D$.
+We also prove a dimension formula for the subspace of invariants.
+Then we evaluate these formulas for discriminant forms of prime level.
+For our main theorem we need some additional results on $2$-adic discriminant forms which we prove in Section 5.
+Next we recall some properties of the isotropic induction.
+In Section $7$ we define the fundamental invariants and prove our main theorem.
 Finally we describe two applications of our results.
 We determine the dimension of a space of weight-2 cusp forms for the Weil representation and give generators of the space of Jacobi forms of lattice index $L$ and singular weight.